Happy New Year loves!

 Northern Vietnam was the focus of this trip, namely Hanoi, Ninh Binh, and Halong Bay.
 We flew into Hanoi, the capital of Vietnam, and spent our first full day exploring Hanoi Old Quarter.
 The Old Quarter feels like a place paused in time, still vibrant with history, and brimming with cultural influences from China and France to name a few.
 Keep scrolling to see the sites we visited, the Airbnb we stayed at, and details on my outfit.
 Hanoi needs to be on your travel bucket list for sure!

 I absolutely adore the two-story Airbnb that we stayed at in the Old Quarter of Hanoi.
 The tropical balcony with hanging plants felt like a hidden oasis in the middle of the city, and was always a treat to come to after a day of exploring.
 The rooms are super cute and comfortable, and the location is in the heart of the Old Quarter.
 You’re steps from the Hanoi Opera House and a 5-10 minute walk to Hoàn Kiếm Lake.

-Airbnb Listing: Here
+Airbnb Listing: Here (Listing no longer available)

 Location: Phan Chu Trinh district in the Old Quarter, diagonally across the street from Hilton Hanoi Opera, down a residential alley